Ericsson/codechecker/docs/analyzer/checker_and_analyzer_configuration.md

 and can be set by `CodeChecker analyze --checker-config clangsa:<option-name>=<value>`.

-You can find the documentation of the configuration options at hte [Clang Static Analyzer checkers](https://github.com/llvm-mirror/clang/tree/master/lib/StaticAnalyzer/Checkers) page.
+You can find the documentation of the configuration options at the [Clang Static Analyzer checkers](https://github.com/llvm-mirror/clang/tree/master/lib/StaticAnalyzer/Checkers) page.